okami101/vuetify-admin/packages/docs/guide/crud/list.md

 |> docgen data-table

 :::warning CONTEXT SYNCHRONIZATION
 As the `VaDataTable` is a dumb component, it needs to be synchronized with a context data.
-As seen at the above code example, the simplest way is to use `VaDataIterator` as data browsing control and do next additional attachments :
+As seen at the above code example, the simplest way is to use `VaDataIterator` as data browsing control that will automatically inject following behaviors :

-* `v-slot="props"` and `v-bind="props"` : Pass all data iterator slot bindings into data table as props.
+* **Current resource and items** : Pass all result data from iterator into data table with total.
+* **Loading state** : for activating busy mode when fetching on API.
-* `v-model="selected"` : Keep selected items used for bulk operation synchronized, all selected items in data table will be reflected on data iterator and vice-versa.
+* **Selected items** : Keep selected items used for bulk operation synchronized, all selected items in data table will be reflected on data iterator and vice-versa.
-* `:options.sync="options"`: Keep current search query context synchronized between all components, as the data table will add sorting support.
+* **Current search context**: Keep current search query context synchronized between all components, as the data table will add sorting support.
 :::

 ### Fields